If you’re reading this article, it’s a safe bet that you’ve decided to start an LLC in Florida.

 During the past decade, hackers and scam artists have become so adept at their trades that they can steal your identity and rack up thousands of dollars worth of debt in your name using the most inconspicuous or seemingly irrelevant piece of personal information.

-One of the disadvantages of using a sole trader or partnership business structure is your personal information will be registered with the Florida Division of Corporations and it will be listed on the Florida Department of State website.
-The only thing that anyone has to do to obtain your information after it’s listed on the Florida Department of State website is perform a simple search.
-So it’s pretty easy for your information to end up in the hands of people who have nefarious intent when you use these business structures.
+One of the disadvantages of using a sole trader or partnership business structure is that your personal information will be registered with the Florida Division of Corporations and listed on the Florida Department of State website.
+All anyone has to do to obtain your information after it’s listed on the Florida Department of State website is perform a simple search.
+When you use these business structures it’s pretty easy for your information to end up in the hands of people who have nefarious intent.

-To keep your information off the public record use an LLC formation service in Florida.
-These Florida LLC formation services register their own information to be uploaded to the website of the Florida Department of State instead of your own while still allowing you to maintain your status as the owner of your Florida LLC.
+To keep your information off the public record, use an LLC formation service in Florida.
+Florida LLC formation services register their own information to be uploaded on the Florida Department of State website instead of your own, while still allowing you to maintain your status as the owner of your Florida LLC.

 The two LLC formation services in the state of Florida that I recommend the most are Northwest Registered Agent and ZenBusiness.
-You can find my review guide about Northwest Registered Agent here, and my review guide on ZenBusiness here.
+Read my review guide of Northwest Registered Agent and my review of ZenBusiness.

-The last benefit you’ll enjoy from forming a Florida LLC is one that makes a lot of people make the decision to form a Florida LLC: the tax benefits.
+The last benefit you’ll enjoy from forming a Florida LLC is one that makes a lot of people choose to form a Florida LLC: the tax benefits.

-Here’s how “double taxation” works.
-Any profits that the corporation makes are taxed at corporate rates and then the profits that are left after the corporate taxation are divided amongst the business owners as dividends which are taxed again through personal income taxes.
+Here’s how double taxation works.
+Any profits that the corporation makes are taxed at corporate rates.
+Then the profits left over after corporate taxation are divided amongst the business owners as dividends, which are taxed again through personal income taxes.

-Only having to pay taxes once is not the only taxation benefit that your Florida LLC qualifies for.
+Only having to pay taxes once is not the only tax benefit that your Florida LLC qualifies for.
 The 2017 Tax Cuts and Jobs Act granted LLCs a tax benefit called the Qualified Business Income Deduction (QBID).
-This gives LLCs a 20% tax benefit that other business structures aren’t granted.
+This gives LLCs a 20% tax benefit that other business structures don't have.

-IMPORTANT: If you feel like you need someone to guide you through all of the legal jargon and red tape involved in forming a Florida LLC (which is completely understandable) as well as filing the necessary paperwork on your behalf and keeping your information safe, there are many LLC formation services in the state of Florida.
+*IMPORTANT* If you need someone to guide you through the legal jargon and red tape involved in forming a Florida LLC (which is completely understandable), as well as filing the necessary paperwork on your behalf and keeping your information safe, there are many LLC formation services in the state of Florida.

-The first step on the road to LLC formation in the state of Florida is to get your hands on an Articles of Organization application form which you can obtain from the Florida Division of Corporations.
+The first step on the road to LLC formation in the state of Florida is to get your hands on an Articles of Organization application form, which you can obtain from the Florida Division of Corporations here.